Budget 2020: Nudge towards job creation is an urgent need of the hour!

-Budget 2020 is around the corner and the Government has a Herculean task cut out for itself of performing a well-balancing act that ensures economic development in the backdrop of a dipping economy, huge fiscal deficit, rising inflation and rising unemployment rates.
+Budget 2020 is around the corner and the Government has a Herculean task cut out for itself of performing a tough balancing act that ensures economic development in the backdrop of a dipping economy, increasing fiscal deficit, rising inflation and rising unemployment rates.

 Studies reveal that India entered demographic dividend in 2018, and that this bulge in working-age population is going to last till 2055!
 As per the United Nations Population Fund, countries can only harness the economic potential of the youth bulge if they are able to provide good health, quality education and decent employment to its entire population.
-This in sorts is an irony in the Indian context!
+This in sorts is an irony in the Indian context, where the demographic dividend runs the risk of turning into a demographic liability.

 The unemployment rate in India as at December 2019 stood at 7.7 per cent with highest levels of unemployment being among urban youth (Source: CMIE).
-Reforms are urgently required to change certain outdated curriculum and eliminate redundant skill sets.
-The Government should also implement various programmes and schemes to impart vocational training and ensure that the education system provides the relevant skillsets for making a person employable.
+Reforms are urgently required to change outdated curriculum and eliminate redundant skill sets.
+The Government should also implement various programmes and schemes to impart vocational training and ensure that the education system provides the relevant skillsets for making the graduate pool more employable.
 Introduction of more new-age skill development schemes for the youth and enhanced allocations to Pradhan Mantri Kaushal Vikas Yojana may be a step in this direction.
+While there is a growing awareness of the chronic need and there are initiatives taken towards addressing this, we need more holistic transformation reforms, at an accelerated pace.

 Industry 4.0 is a reality now with India not being left too far behind in its journey of being a global manufacturing hub.
 The recent changes in the Foreign Direct Investment Policy is a step well taken in this direction.
 More schemes on the lines of Samarth Udyog in the upcoming Budget will help Indian youth also be a part of this industrial revolution.